mwilck/btrfs-clone/README.md

 the cloning procedure.

-Moreover, file systems will not be cloned in the order of their creation, thus when a subvolumeis cloned, we can't be sure that its parent in the filesystem tree (btrfs `parent_id`, don't confuse with `parent_uuid`) has already been transferred.
+Moreover, file systems will not be cloned in the order of their creation, thus when a subvolume is cloned, we can't be sure that its parent in the filesystem tree (btrfs `parent_id`, don't confuse with `parent_uuid`) has already been transferred.
 Therefore subvolumes are first cloned flatly into a temporary directory.
 After all subvolumes have been transferred, they are moved into